alexwoollam/WhalePressVIP/README.md

 further adds VIP Go mu-plugins and a [Photon][photon] server to closely mimic a VIP Go environment.

-# "Classic" VIP and non-VIP

-For an environment suitable for "classic" VIP development, check out my [docker-wordpress-vip][vip] repo.

-If you only need a Docker WordPress development environment for a single plugin or theme, my [docker-compose-wordpress][simple] repo is a simpler place to start.

 ## Set up

 1. Clone or fork this repo.